epigeneticstoocean/2018OAExp_larvae/notebook/20200909_troubleShootingi5Primer.md

 ## Optimize the thermocycler protocol.

-Try a range of annealing temperatures to see if we can improve yield from the PCR step.
+We could also try a range of annealing temperatures to see if we can improve yield by altering the PCR protocol.
 This was something suggested by the Zymo reps.

 ## Considerations for next steps